Updated in real-time

 Early misalignment indicators

-67% of ideas have unclear distribution — the #1 killer
+95% of ideas show distribution unclear — the #1 misalignment signal.

 Quality Signals